getbucket/bucket/README.md

 Bucket helps you install, update, and remove dependencies of projects.

-## Learning

-Bucket has the most extensive and thorough [documentation](https://github.com/getbucket/bucket/wiki), making it a breeze to get started with the bucket.

-## Package

-No public server has been deployed at this stage.

 ## Requirements

 - [dotnet core 3.0+](https://dotnet.microsoft.com/download) or above
 - [git 1.7.0+](https://git-scm.com/) (options)

+## Documention

+Bucket has the most extensive and thorough [documentation](https://github.com/getbucket/bucket/wiki), making it a breeze to get started with the bucket.

+## Central Service

+No public central service has been deployed at this stage.

 ## License